BunnySoCrazy/BrepGPT/README.md

 ---

-This repository provides the official code of BrepGPT, accepted to SIGGRAPH Asia 2025 (Journal Track).
+This repository provides the official code of **BrepGPT**, accepted to SIGGRAPH Asia 2025 (Journal Track).

 ---